dask/dask-stories/sidewalk-labs.md

     these models and combine the resulting into activities into a single model of all the activity in a region.

+For more information see our blogpost [Introducing Replica: A Next-Generation Urban Planning Tool](https://medium.com/sidewalk-talk/introducing-replica-a-next-generation-urban-planning-tool-1b7425222e9e).

 ### How Dask Helps